 preDP

-During the preDP, if you wish to change your subjects or courses, you should contact Anna Q or Anna M. Ideally, these changes should happen before the course(s) start.
+During the preDP, if you wish to change your subjects or courses, you should contact the IB guidance counsellor.
+Ideally, these changes should happen before the course(s) start.
 The optional courses in preDP are selected throughout the school year, according to the deadlines given.

 IB DP

-You will make your IB Diploma subject choices in late spring of preDP.
-Before choosing, subject information will be provided in joint sessions with Anna M, Anna Q, subject teachers, and DP1 students.
+You will make your IB Diploma subject choices in spring of preDP.
+Before choosing, subject information will be provided in joint sessions with the IB DP coordinator, IB guidance counsellor, subject teachers, and DP1 students.

 Changes to your IB subjects cannot be made unless the change:

-Any eventual subject changes during DP1 are solely discussed with Anna M.
+Any eventual subject changes during DP1 are solely discussed with the IB DP coordinator.

-At the end of the school year you will receive a printed report card.
 The preDP report card includes all individual course grades.
 This report card is an official document and you may need it when applying to university or for job applications.
-Please keep it safe!
+You can request a paper copy at the end of preDP if you like, otherwise it will be given to you at the end of the Diploma Programme.
+Please keep all report cards safe!

 In the majority of courses, the grading in preDP is done on a scale of 4–10.
-In some cases (e.g. TOK) A (completed) / U (failed) is given.
+In some cases A (completed) / U (failed) is given.
 If you have not completed all coursework and/or are absent from a test, then a P will be awarded.
-This means that the course is incomplete and you should rectify the situation by submitting any missing coursework by the retake date and/or participating in the following retake test.
+This means that the course is incomplete and you should rectify the situation by submitting any missing coursework by the retake date and/or participating in the following retake test (e.g. period 1 retake test in the beginning of period 2).

-Failed courses (grade of 4) in preDP can be passed during a retake test.
+Failed courses (grade of 4) in preDP can be passed during the following retake test.
 These tests are usually arranged at the beginning of each period.
 The test dates can be found in the “Academic Year” section of the study guide and in the school calendar.
 Your subject teacher signs you up for the retake test.
-A maximum of two courses can be retaken in one retake session.
+A maximum of two courses can be taken in one retake session.

 Twice a year, in February and June, there are upgrade tests when you have a possibility to improve a grade in a subject and course taken earlier that year.
 You can sign up for a maximum of two tests per test date.
 Instructions on how to do that will be sent out before the test.